-1 Executive Summary
+Executive Summary

-2 PROPOSED ACTION
+PROPOSED ACTION

-- 3 A Programmatic Ice Exercise (ICEX) Environmental Assessment (EA)/ Overseas Environmental - 4 Assessment (OEA) written in 2018, hereinafter, the ICEX EA/OEA, analyzed the conduct of an - 5 ICEX, which involves the construction of a camp on an ice floe to support the submarine training - 6 and testing, to include torpedo training exercises.
-Additionally, some submarine training and - 7 testing may occur throughout the deep Arctic Ocean basin near the North Pole, within the Study - 8 Area (Figure 2-1) was included in the analysis.
-The activities analyzed in the ICEX EA/OEA - 9 include the establishment of a tracking range and temporary ice camp, and if resources are - available, conduct research in an Arctic environment.
-The purpose of the Proposed Action was to - evaluate the employment and tactics of submarine operability in Arctic conditions.
-The Proposed - 12 Action also evaluated emerging technologies and assessed capabilities in the Arctic environment, - and gathered data on Arctic environmental conditions. - 14 ICEX 2020 would be conducted in a manner similar to the activities analyzed in the ICEX - 15 EA/OEA.
-The difference is that there would be no torpedo training exercises and there would be - additional research activities.
-This Supplemental EA/OEA includes the analysis of those - 17 changes, as well as some of the background information in order to provide a more complete - picture of ICEX 2020.
+A Programmatic Ice Exercise (ICEX) Environmental Assessment (EA)/ Overseas Environmental Assessment (OEA) written in 2018, hereinafter, the ICEX EA/OEA, analyzed the conduct of an ICEX, which involves the construction of a camp on an ice floe to support the submarine training and testing, to include torpedo training exercises.
+Additionally, some submarine training and testing that may occur throughout the deep Arctic Ocean basin near the North Pole, within the Study Area (Figure 2-1) was included in the analysis.
+The activities analyzed in the ICEX EA/OEA included the establishment of a tracking range and temporary ice camp, and if resources were available, conduct research in an Arctic environment.
+The purpose of the Proposed Action was to evaluate the employment and tactics of submarine operability in Arctic conditions.
+The Proposed Action also evaluated emerging technologies and assessed capabilities in the Arctic environment, and gathered data on Arctic environmental conditions.

+ICEX 2020 would be conducted in a manner similar to the activities analyzed in the ICEX EA/OEA.
+The difference is that there would be no torpedo training exercises and there would be additional research activities.
+This Supplemental EA/OEA includes the analysis of those changes, as well as some of the background information in order to provide a more complete picture of ICEX 2020.

-19 ALTERNATIVES
+ALTERNATIVES

-- 20 For this Supplemental EA/OEA, two alternatives were analyzed: the No Action Alternative and - 21 the Proposed Action.
+For this Supplemental EA/OEA, two alternatives were analyzed: the No Action Alternative and the Proposed Action.

-22 ENVIRONMENTAL CONSEQUENCES
+ENVIRONMENTAL CONSEQUENCES